LGBTQ rights in the Central African Republic: Laws regarding same-sex sexual activity

-Recognition of same sex relationships
+Recognition of same sex relationships and transgender people

 There is no legal recognition of same-sex couples.
 Same-sex marriage is constitutionally banned as marriage is defined in Article 7 of the Constitution as "the union between one man and one woman ...
 Family and marriage are under the protection of the State."
+There is no legal gender recognition.

 Adoption and family planning

 According to a website of the French government, single and married people are eligible to adopt children.
 The website does not say whether single LGBTQ people are disqualified or not.

 Discrimination protections

-There are no laws protecting LGBT people from discrimination in areas such as health, employment, education, and access to goods and services.
+There are no laws protecting LGBTQ people from discrimination in areas such as health, employment, education, and access to goods and services.
 However, Law 24-001 on the Protection of Personal Data protects sexual orientation as sensitive data.
-Article 17 states "Any processing of sensitive data is prohibited due to risks of discrimination or infringement of personal freedoms.
+Article 17 states "Any processing of sensitive data is prohibited due to risks of discrimination or infringement of personal freedoms."

+Openly LGBTQ people cannot serve in the military.
+There are no laws against psychology or medical practices being used as conversion therapy on LGBTQ people.
+While there is no ban on surgeries intended to normalize the bodies of intersex infants on intersex infants, there were no reports of them occurring in 2023.